 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Artificial Intelligence and the Revolution in Earthquake Prediction
+Artificial intelligence and the revolution in earthquake prediction.

-QuakeFlow - a cloud computing system developed by Stanford University - uses artificial intelligence (AI) to detect and analyze earthquakes faster and more accurately than traditional methods.
+QuakeFlow, a cloud computing system developed by Stanford University, uses artificial intelligence (AI) to detect and analyze earthquakes faster and more accurately than traditional methods.

 VietnamPlusVietnamPlus01/04/2025

-QuakeFlow - a cloud computing system developed by Stanford University - uses artificial intelligence (AI) to detect and analyze earthquakes faster and more accurately than traditional methods.
+QuakeFlow, a cloud computing system developed by Stanford University, uses artificial intelligence (AI) to detect and analyze earthquakes faster and more accurately than traditional methods.

 Some researchers have come up with an innovative solution: turning smartphones into earthquake measuring devices.

-In India, scientists also developed the Uttarakhand earthquake warning system, which uses a mobile app to provide information on earthquake location and intensity, helping rescue teams deploy more quickly.
+In India, scientists have also developed the Uttarakhand earthquake warning system, which uses a mobile app to provide information on earthquake location and intensity, helping rescue teams deploy more quickly.

-Source: https://www.vietnamplus.vn/tri-tue-nhan-tao-va-cuoc-cach-mang-ve-du-bao-dong-dat-post1024099.vnp
+Source: https://www.vietnamplus.vn/tri-tue-nhan-tao-and-the-revolution-in-earthquake-forecasting-post1024099.vnp

 Comment (0)